 Competitors: include estimates of competitors’ turnover

-Investment and financing: details of fixed assets, personal assets, current assets, long-term/medium-term assets, liquid assets, short-term finance, start-up costs, subsidies/ grants, allowance for contingencies, total investment, total available finance.
+Investment and financial plan: details of fixed assets, personal assets, current assets, long-term/medium-term assets, liquid assets, short-term finance, start-up costs, subsidies/ grants, allowance for contingencies, total investment, total available finance.

-Budgets: forecasts for turnover, gross profit, gross profit percentage, net profit, cashflow and personal expenses over first three years
+Budgets: forecasts for turnover, gross profit, gross profit percentage, net profit, balance sheet, cashflow and personal expenses over first three years

 2: The entrepreneur